alttch/eva3/UPDATE.rst

 WARNING: Python 3.6+ is required.

-EVA ICS 3.2.6 can handle API calls from the previous versions, but not vice-versa.
+EVA ICS 3.2.6 can handle API calls via MQTT from the previous versions, but not vice-versa.

 It's recommended to update controllers in order: